gm1wkr/cc_python_project/README.md

 - Time management and estimating time needed (estimates are always wrong, double them twice :smirk: )

 ## What I would do Differently

+### Front End
+I would take more time to plan out a responsive and accessible front end and also organise my CSS.
+The CSS does not properly leverage the cascade and started to become very messy during late night sessions!
+A solution would may have been to use postCSS or SASS to keep the CSS organised and resusable.
+The templates are not responsive enough, the layout breaks at about 800px.

+### Back End
+The back end went together quite easily due to the time spent planning the models and repositories.
+Implimenting the repositories was uncomfortable at times, largely due to inexperience and not understanding which part of the stack was generating an error (the database, connector or flask).

+## Conclusion
+This was a 6 day project and I feel I accomplished a lot and learned a great deal.
+I really enjoyed the journey from the back end engineering to trying to make the front end usable with hopefully a dash of flair.